 The following additional local adverse reactions have been reported infrequently with topical corticosteroids, including fluticasone propionate, and they may occur more frequently with the use of occlusive dressings and higher potency corticosteroids.
 These reactions are listed in an approximately decreasing order of occurrence: dryness, folliculitis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, secondary infection, skin atrophy, striae, and miliaria.
 Also, there are reports of the development of pustular psoriasis from chronic plaque psoriasis following reduction or discontinuation of potent topical corticosteroid products.

 Topically applied Fluticasone Propionate Ointment, 0.005% can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).

 Apply a thin film of Fluticasone Propionate Ointment, 0.005% to the affected skin areas twice daily.
 Rub in gently.

 Fluticasone Propionate Ointment, 0.005% should not be used with occlusive dressings.

 Geriatric Use -

-In studies where geriatric patients (65 years of age or older, see PRECAUTIONS) have been treated with Fluticasone Propionate Ointment, 0.005%, safety did not differ from that in younger patients; therefore, no dosage adjustment is recommended.
+In studies where geriatric patients (65 years of age or older, see PRECAUTIONSPRECAUTIONS) have been treated with Fluticasone Propionate Ointment, 0.005%, safety did not differ from that in younger patients; therefore, no dosage adjustment is recommended.

 How is Fluticasone Ointment Supplied